 The sole survivor of a house fire that killed his wife and five children in Riddle is set to be released from a Portland hospital Wednesday.

 Three days after being arrested on suspicion of sex and weapons charges, former Winston Mayor Kenneth Barrett said he was a victim of police entrapment.

 EDITOR’S NOTE: The columns of Bill Duncan, a long-time journalist, have returned to The News-Review.
 Duncan, who died in November 2011, wrote a weekly column for The News-Review and The Capital Press of Salem from 1981 to 2011.
-Duncan wrote the following column seven years ago.
-His thoughts …
+Duncan wrote the following column in March, 1996.
+His thoughts a…